sannejansen/Airbnb/README.md

 - Airbnb.
 (2021, December 31). *About us*.
 Airbnb Newsroom.
 Retrieved from [https://news.airbnb.com/about-us/](https://news.airbnb.com/about-us/)
 - Can, A. (1992).
 Specification and estimation of hedonic housing price models. *Regional Science and Urban Economics*, 22(3), 453–474. [https://doi.org/10.1016/0166-0462(92)90039-4](https://doi.org/10.1016/0166-0462(92)90039-4)

-### **About**
-Five students from Tilburg University contributed to this repository.
-This research was part of the course 'Data Preparation and Workflow Management', given at Tilburg University by dr. Hannes Datta.